ionic-team/ionic-e2e-example/README.md

 ## Developing Tests

 One of the benefits to Web Native development is the ability to build most of your app in a browser.
 End-to-end testing should be no different.
-To facilitate this, we've provided a develop mode that connects to a running `ionic serve` (`npx ionic serve` ) or other dev server:
+To facilitate this, we've provided a develop mode that connects to a running `ionic serve` or other dev server:

 `SERVE_PORT=8101 npm run ionic-e2e:develop`